 Circadin (melatonin) 2mg tablets ease symptoms of jet lag in people travelling over three or more time zones.
 To learn more about jet lag, visit our Jet Lag Advice page.

-Jet lag usually only occurs if you travel across three or more time zones, otherwise you should not need to take melatonin.
+Jet lag usually only occurs if you travel across three or more time zones, otherwise, you should not need to take melatonin.
 Jet lag can be particularly bad when travelling east.
 Plan for melatonin treatment on your return home in addition to arrival at your destination.
 3 nights’ treatment upon arrival and return home is should be enough to help you adjust to your new time zones.

 Unlike some other ‘sleep’ medications, Circadin does not result in tiredness or grogginess in the morning.
-This is because it does not depress your central nervous system like other hypnotic drugs and sleeping tablets.
+This is because it does not depress your central nervous systems like other hypnotic drugs and sleeping tablets.
 For this reason, it is not advisable to use traditional sleeping medicines to treat jet lag.